angeldollface/portfolio/README.md

 To view a live deployed version of this project and this demo, click here: [VIEW](https://angeldollface.dev)

-## LEARN AND RE-USE :thinking: :sparkles:

-If you want to understand how I've achieved this project, read the source code in the file `mods/render.ts`.

 ## TRY THIS PROJECT ON YOUR OWN MACHINE! :inbox_tray:

 Make sure you have the following tools installed and available from the command line: